wds4/DCoSL/bounties/curatedLists/README.md

-Refactor the app: Curated Lists as a website.
+Refactor Curated Lists as a website with better UX
 =====

 ## Background